lededje/Mondojs/README.md

 `oauth ⇒ Object`

 The OAuth instance that was created during construction.
-Is later used to perform authorised requests.
+Is later used to perform authorized requests.

 `token ⇒ Object`

 The token created with you use the auth method.
-Used to authorise subsequent requests to the API.
+Used to authorize subsequent requests to the API.

 ### Method Summary